IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

 oc new-project trader-$STUDENTID
 ```

-## Step 7: Prepare for installation
+## Step 6: Prepare for installation

-7.1 In the IBM Cloud Shell terminal set an environment variable for the  *student id* assigned to you by the instructors (e.g. **user005**) by running the following command and replacing *user???* with your assigned *student id*.
+6.1 In the IBM Cloud Shell terminal set an environment variable for the  *student id* assigned to you by the instructors (e.g. **user005**) by running the following command and replacing *user???* with your assigned *student id*.

 ```
 export STUDENTID=user???
 ```
    ![Set STUDENTID](images/set-student-id.png)

-7.2 From the terminal run the following command
+6.2 From the terminal run the following command

 ```
 git clone https://github.com/IBMStockTraderLite/traderlite-cp4i.git
 ```

-7.3 Go to the repo main directory required to run the setup scripts
+6.3 Go to the repo main directory required to run the setup scripts

 ```
 cd traderlite-cp4i/scripts
 ```

-7.4 Run the following command to get a list of running pods
+6.4 Run the following command to get a list of running pods

 ```
 oc get pods
 ```

-7.5 Verify the output shows the operator pod running:
+6.5 Verify the output shows the Trader Lite operator pod running:

 ```
 $ oc get pods
-NAME                                   READY   STATUS    RESTARTS   AGE traderlite-operator-6ddd5c4774-l5dcd   1/1     Running   0          20s
+NAME                                   READY   STATUS    RESTARTS   AGE traderlite-operator-6ddd5c4774-l5dcd   1/1     Running   0          20m
 ```

-## Step 8: Install the Trader Lite app
+## Step 7: Install the Trader Lite app

 You'll install Trader Lite using the Trader Lite operator.

-8.1 Run the following script, substituting your API Connect endpoint URL and API Key that you saved previously.
+7.1 Run the following script, substituting your API Connect endpoint URL and API Key that you saved previously.

 ```
 ./initialInstall.sh [YOUR API CONNECT EXTERNAL URL] [YOUR API KEY]
 ```
-8.2 Verify that the output looks like the following:
+7.2 Verify that the output looks like the following:

 ```
 $  ./initialInstall.sh https://yoururl/ your_client_id